Aliharu/Foundry-ExEss/README.md

 This sheet was initially based on the boilerplate system by @asacolips#1867

-Code for dot/bos counters taken from Foundry-V5 (credit to erizocosmico)
+Code for dot/box counters taken from Foundry-V5 (credit to erizocosmico)

+## Notes

+Currently the initative tracker rolls Finesse+Athletics with no double 10s